 The Games also feature a Training of Trainers programme to facilitate the preparation of the trainers who will be tutoring the future stars.
 From the Games, every year around 1000 youth will be awarded a scholarship of ₹500,000 for eight years in order to prepare them for international sporting events.

-The Khelo India Youth Games 2019 will be held from the 9th of January to the 20th of the same month and will be hosted by the state of Maharashtra.
-More than 10,000 participants are expected to take part from 29 states and 7 Union Territories.
+The Khelo India Youth Games 2020 will be held from the 9th of January to the 22nd of the same month and will be hosted by the state of Assam at Guwahati.

 The Khelo India Youth Games have the motto of “Kheloge Kudoge Banoge Lajawaab”, which encourages more kids to play everyday and increase the interest and participation of the youth in sports.

-The Games will be primarily held in the city of Pune in Maharashtra.
-The Shree Shiv Chhatrapati Sports Complex in Balewadi will be the primary venue of the multisport event.
-The other venues for the events are listed below:-
+The Games will be primarily held in the city of Guwahati in Assam.
+Pune hosted the last edition of the event.